went2/full-stack-2020/README.md

 ### Update

+7/3: **part1** 14 exercies completed.
+Enter directory part1 to see the results.

 6/29: **part0** exercise completed.
-Please open directory part0 and see the results.
+Enter directory part0 to see the results.

 ### Description
 This is a repository for submitting exercises in `Full Stack Open 2020` course of University of Helsinki.
 It's an online course and the site is here: